 The Research Team appears in alphabetical order and can be contacted via e-mail.

 Ken Carter graduated from Loughborough University, Institute of Education, London University and Surrey University, becoming a Teacher/Lecturer in Deaf Education and Special Educational Needs.
-He has been highly entrepreneurial over 55 years in helping to set up and run a number of enterprising charitable companies/companies limited by guarantee, namely: Deafax, (incorporating Deafchild International); Breakthrough (deaf/hearing) Integration Trust (now DeafPlus), FYD, AACT; Disabled Child-India; Specialkidz; Deaf Aspirations; Decibels; Ability2Access, EASiTEC; and DSFF.
-His latest initiative GOALS4Life is a research partner with the University of Reading; as is both AACT and Deafax; and stands for Global Online Assisted Learning & Support.
+He has been highly entrepreneurial over 55 years in helping to set up and run a number of enterprising charitable companies, namely: Deafax, (incorporating Deafchild International); Breakthrough (deaf/hearing) Integration Trust (now DeafPlus), FYD, AACT; Disabled Child-India; Specialkidz; Deaf Aspirations; Decibels; Ability2Access, EASiTEC; and DSFF.
+His latest initiative GOALS4Life (Global Online Assisted Learning & Support) is a research partner with the University of Reading.
 He is acting as a Senior Research Advisory Consultant to the DEAL Project.

 Ilan Dwek, who himself is Deaf, is a Research Assistant on the project, assisting in collating and analysing data.
 He also is a Lecturer at the University, working for the past decade for the Institute of Education (IoE) specialising in SEN Education and Inclusive Policy within schools for BA Education Studies.
 In addition, he also works for the Department of Languages and Culture (DLC) delivering British Sign Language (BSL) for all 3 stages.
 He is currently a part-time doctoral student (currently in his 5th year) looking at the employability of deaf people and their wellbeing.